IBM-EPBL/IBM-Project-7793-1658899472/Project Designing & Planning/Project Planning/JIRA Files/README.md

-# Documents present in this folder
+# The following documents are present in this folder
 - Snapshots taken from Jira Scrum Project